 1 Project Name Program Administration

 Target Area City-Wide

 Goals Supported Activities Pertaining to Housing

-Needs Addressed Housing Public Facilities and Infrastructure
+Needs Addressed Housing

 Funding CDBG: \$115,903

 Description In 2019, 20 percent of the City's CDBG allocation will be utilized to fund program administration and planning activities.
 This includes general management and oversight coordination, Fair Housing activities, and program monitoring activities.

-Target Date
+Target Date 6/30/2019

 Estimate the number and type of families that will benefit from the proposed activities

 Location Description

 Planned Activities 20 percent of the City's 2018 CDBG allocation will be utilized to fund salaries, program administration and planning activities.
 This includes general management and oversight coordination, Fair Housing activities, and monitoring program activities.

-2 Project Name Emergency & Essential Home Repair Program
+2

-Target Area South Westminster City-Wide
+Target Area City-Wide

 Goals Supported Activities Pertaining to Housing

 Needs Addressed Housing

-Funding CDBG: \$90,000
+Funding CDBG: \$9 CDBG: \$90,000

 Description The Emergency and Essential Home Repair Program helps qualified, low-income households make needed repairs to their homes that will improve their in-home safety and mobility.
 Through the program, a grant up to \$5,000 is available for eligible minor and emergency home repairs to income-qualified households located within Westminster.

 Target Date

-Estimate the number

-and type of families

-that will benefit from

-the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities

 Location Description

 Planned Activities Emergency and essential home repairs to income-qualified households.

 3 Project Name Section 108 Loan Payment

 Target Area South Westminster

 Goals Supported Activities Pertaining to Housing

 Needs Addressed Housing

 Funding CDBG: \$422,616

 Description In 2011, the City received a \$1.5 million Section 108 Loan from HUD to support redevelopment on the southwest corner of 73rd Avenue and Lowell Boulevard.
 These funds were utilized for planning, property acquisitions, and tenant relocation.
-Paying off the principal balance on this loan will strengthen the financial position of any project moving forward on the redevelopment of the city owned property located at the southwest corner of 73rd Avenue and Lowell.
+Paying off the principal balance on this loan will strengthen the financial position of any project moving forward on the redevelopment of the city owned property located at the southwest corner of 73rd Avenue and Lowell.Minor Amendment: Uncommitted funds of \$49,000 were also applied toward the Section 108 payment during 2018.

 Target Date

 Estimate the number and type of families that will benefit from the proposed activities

 Location Description

 Planned Activities Current activities include environmental clean-up and evaluation of the site for affordable housing.

 4 Project Name Bradburn Site Improvements

 Target Area South Westminster

 Goals Supported Activities Pertaining to Housing

 Needs Addressed Housing

-Funding :
+Funding CDBG: \$183,540

-Description Site prep for development of for sale affordable housing

-Target Date 6/30/2021

-Estimate the number and type of families that will benefit from the proposed activities The proposed project will develop a .6 acre parcel into four units of for- sale affordable housing, serving at least 51% 80% AMI or below.
+Description Site prep for development of for sale affordable housing Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities The proposed project will develop a .6 acre parcel into four units of forsale affordable housing, serving at least 51% families qualifying at 80% AMI or below.
 Location Description The site address is 7225 Bradburn Boulevard Planned Activities The site prep process includes demolition of exiting structures, completion of voluntary soils remediation, and the development of a sound barrier to address noise mitigation for "unacceptable" noise level measured during the Environmental Assessment, and which is required for use of the site for housing.